xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 written in high-level languages and existing in forms like source code or bytecode (such as those written in Python or Java) cannot run on commercial distributions, and vice versa.
-All closed-source software from ISVs such as WPS Office are built on commercial distributions, so they are extremely unlikely to work as-is on community distributions.
+All closed-source software from
+<abbr title="independent software vendor">ISV</abbr>s such as WPS Office are
+built on commercial distributions, so they are extremely unlikely to work as-is on community distributions.

 This is the so-called compatibility problem between the *old-world* and the *new-world*.
 Because the Loongson Corporation finished all commercial moves before